-One of the required books I’m reading is The Starfish and the Spider: The Unstoppable Power of Leadership Organizations by Ori Brafman and Rod Beckstrom.
-The book, as the title states, highlights the value of what they call ‘leaderless’ organizations.
-Although I’m not endorsing leaderless organizations, one chapter describes tools that successful non-leader leaders use to catalyze their respective organizations.
+The book, The Starfish and the Spider: The Unstoppable Power of Leadership Organizations by Ori Brafman and Rod Beckstrom, highlights the value of what the authors call, ‘leaderless’ organizations.
+Although I don’t advocate leaderless organizations, one chapter describes tools that successful non-leader leaders use to catalyze their respective organizations.
 These qualities also apply to catalytic leaders.
 I’ve summarized them below.

 - Genuine interest in others